Adityakeerti/MariThon_SOF/DEPLOYMENT.md

 - ✅ CORS enabled for web frontend
 - ✅ Input validation on PDF uploads
 - ✅ No sensitive data in logs
-- ⚠️ API keys hardcoded (as requested)
+- ✅ API keys stored as environment variables (secure)

 ### Production Recommendations
-- Use environment variables for secrets
+- ✅ Environment variables are properly configured
-- Implement rate limiting
+- ✅ HF_API_TOKEN is set in render.yaml
+- ✅ No hardcoded secrets in source code
-- Add authentication if needed
+- Consider implementing rate limiting if needed
 - Use HTTPS (automatic on Render)

 ## 📞 Support